mdkraemer/gp-personality/README.md

 `if(!"devtools" %in% rownames(installed.packages())) install.packages("devtools")`
 `devtools::install_github("crsh/papaja")`
 `remotes::install_github("mariusbarth/papaja@devel")`
 When installing *devtools* or one of the packages not on CRAN, you might get asked for updates of packages or "Do you want to install from sources the packages which need compilation?".
-I usually answer "Yes" / "All".
-Sometimes, though, the installation fails nonetheless.
-In this case trial & error between the different options usually leads me to a successful installation.
+This can unfortunately sometimes require a bit of trial & error between the different options until successful installation.
+Usually, answering "Yes" / "All" throughout works fine.
 It can also be helpful to "Restart R" (under Session) between steps.
 5. Install package *citr* which is currently not on CRAN (https://github.com/crsh/citr/).
 Execute in the R console:
 `devtools::install_github("crsh/citr")`
 If this fails (on Windows), try the following steps: "Restart R" (under Session), and then type into the console `install.packages("cachem")`.
 Choose Option 3 (no update) when prompted.
 Then re-try the install command for *citr*.